multiverse-os/text/README.md

     table generator for displaying data in clean customizable text tables
   * ANSI library to provide VT100 terminal coloring, styling, cursor, and display control
+  * Loaders to indicate to user that the program is loading using either a spinner or progress bar